WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 This separation between all conditions that affect the system state and test conditions is critical to understanding why we observe flake.
-When all conditions are under control from of the test procedure, then everything that affects the system state is a test condition.
-When everything that affects the system state is a test condition then we can eliminate flake because the test procedure is able to establish a deterministic relationship between changes it makes to test conditions and system behavior.
+When all conditions are under control of the test procedure, then everything that affects the system state is a test condition.
+When everything that affects the system state is a test condition then we can eliminate flake because the test procedure is able to establish a deterministic relationship between changes it makes to test conditions and system state or behavior.

 It is when there are conditions that change which are not part of the test conditions, not something the test procedure controls, that